Kentucky lawmaker challenging Bevin in GOP primary

 Kentucky's pension systems are among the worst funded in the country.

-Introducing himself to a statewide audience, Goforth said Tuesday that he grew up in poverty and dropped out of school to help his family.
-He earned his GED and served in the Army before going to college and becoming a pharmacist.
-He built a small chain of pharmacies.
+Introducing himself to a statewide audience, Goforth said he dropped out of school as a teenager to help support his family, then went on to earn his GED and served in the Army before going to college and becoming a pharmacist.

 "I have lived a life that is uniquely Kentucky," he said.